zetaPRIME/pf-brew/systems/drive-arts.md

 **Requirements:** Driver level 5
 **DP Cost:** 2
 **Modifies:** Movement or charge
-Any time you charge or make a normal move action, you may activate this art to move up to an additional 20 feet.
+Any time you run, charge, or make a normal move action, you may activate this art to move up to an additional 20 feet.
 If you then bull rush during the same turn, the target is pushed back an additional five feet.

 #### Flashstrike (Su)
 **Requirements:** Driver level 8, Burst Driver level 5